 To store environments, projects, variables, releases, and deployment history, Octopus Deploy uses a Microsoft SQL Server database.

-Installing Octopus Server
+Install Octopus Server

 You are responsible for the routine maintenance of your Octopus database.
 Performance problems with your SQL Server will make Octopus run and feel slow and sluggish.
 You should implement a routine maintenance plan for your Octopus database.
 Here is a sure guide (free e-book) for maintaining SQL Server.
+Our Performance section has some general recommendations that may help get you started.

 You are responsible for taking database backups and testing your disaster recovery plans.
 Refer to Backup and restore for more information about backing up Octopus Deploy and recovering from failure.